systemdbrew/PiKeyVault/README.md

 This guide provides a secure method to automatically deploy an unRAID keyfile during boot using a Raspberry Pi FTP server.
 This eliminates SSH key complexities while maintaining security through user isolation and read-only access.

 ## Prerequisites
-- Raspberry Pi (any model) on same network as unRAID
+- Raspberry Pi (any model) on same network as unRAID (Needs to be able to communicate with eachother)
 - Basic Linux command line knowledge
 - unRAID USB boot drive accessible